Infrastructure Funding Statement (IFS), Community Infrastructure Levy (CIL) and Infrastructure Delivery Plan (IDP)

 Infrastructure Funding Statement (IFS)

 The Infrastruture Funding Statement (IFS) is a new annual requirement from Central Government.
+The IFS lists the infrastructure projects or types of infrastructure which may be funded or partly funded from CIL and replaces the CIL Regulation 123 List, in accordance with the CIL Amendment England Regulations 2019.
 It provides information on the monetary (and non-monetary) contributions sought and received from developers for the provision of infrastructure to support development in South Lakeland (outside of the Lake District National Park and Yorkshire Dales National Park), and the subsequent use of those contributions by South Lakeland District Council.
-The IFS covers the financial year 1 April 2019 to 31 March 2020 (the reporting year).
+The IFS covers the financial year 1 April 2021 to 31 March 2022 (the reporting year).

 South Lakeland District Council seeks developer contributions through the Community Infrastructure Levy (CIL) and Section 106 agreements (also known as “planning obligations”).